Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 Let's get more formal , and define some simple statistics of this number , namely - its average, median, standard deviation, and some percentiles.

-## Normal Distributions
+## Distributions

 {{< glightbox href="/image_1734624768328_0.png" src="/image_1734624768328_0.png" alt="image.png" >}}

-When we plot the frequency distribution of this number as a histogram, its easy to see that it fits a normal distribution (bell curve)
+When we plot the frequency distribution of this number as a histogram, its easy to see that it fits a right-skewed distribution with its mean away and to the right of 0.

 Note that the distribution is skewed towards the positive ( bull markets in the last 5 years ) , but its easy to see the sigmas.